jnozzi/cocoadev.com/markdown/AliasManager.md

-The Alias Manager creates and resolves Aliases and General/AliasHandles.
+The Alias Manager creates and resolves Aliases and AliasHandles.
 Becuase an Alias is an arbitrary description of how to find a file you need a higher level API to resolve them.

 It is a pity that the Alias Manager doesn't have a plugin API to add more Alias formats for different filesystems.
 I don't think the full portential of the Alias Manager has been met.

 ----

-I am using General/BDAlias to create aliases for use in a persistent store (which btw I checked and it uses methods current as of 10.4, though the site claims no updates since 2002).
-This wrapper class allows for getting the raw General/AliasHandle etc from within the object.
+I am using BDAlias to create aliases for use in a persistent store (which btw I checked and it uses methods current as of 10.4, though the site claims no updates since 2002).
+This wrapper class allows for getting the raw AliasHandle etc from within the object.
 My question is, are aliases unique?
 If I create 2 aliases to a file will they compare as true (ie alias1 == aias2 results in YES).
 If not so transparently, is there any way to compare two aliases to test for equivalence other than resolving them to their paths and comparing those?

-I have been poring through the General/FileManager and General/AliasManager docs and can find no mention at all of alias comparisons.
+I have been poring through the FileManager and AliasManager docs and can find no mention at all of alias comparisons.
 It seems the idea is just finding the file, not checking to see if the file in question is, say, already included in a playlist.  just as an example.
 Using aliases is the only way I can think of to preserve playlist connections despite file relocations, but without this ability the other half of the equation (preventing duplicates) is, while possible, inegelant and ultimately not guaranteed.

 Thanks!

 ---- You may have to test it.
-Set up a tiny test rig, compare aliases, and see if you can't make a quick isEqual: implementation for General/BDAlias? -- General/RobRix
+Set up a tiny test rig, compare aliases, and see if you can't make a quick isEqual: implementation for BDAlias? -- RobRix

 ----